This post contains affiliate links. As an Amazon Associate, I may earn from qualifying purchases.

-A shoulder impingement is an injury of the shoulder muscles caused by a heavy impact, crash, or a sudden movement.
-The symptoms may include pain on top of the shoulder or the rotator cuff.
+A shoulder impingement is an injury of the shoulder muscles caused by a heavy impact, crash, or sudden movement.

-You will also feel pain while raising the shoulder or moving it.
-Usually, athletes suffer from shoulder impingement syndrome and its symptoms, but any accident can make us victims too and negatively impact our shoulders and its muscles.
+Therefore, any accident can make us victims too and negatively impact our shoulders and muscles.

-WHAT ARE IT,S KEY SYMPTOMS?
+WHAT ARE THE KEY SYMPTOMS?

-You will be unable to reach your hands behind the back.
-Even if you do, it will be with great difficulty and pain in your muscles.
 Also, when you move your arms along the rotator cuff or move your arm out to the side in a sixty-degree arc, you will feel a surge of pain.

-It is not easy to detect the symptoms and assess them yourself.
 You do not know the extent of your injury, and might wind up causing more damage if you are careless.
-So it is best you go to a therapist to get it checked out.

-DIAGNOSIS: HOW TO DETERMINE WHAT,S WRONG?
+DIAGNOSIS: HOW TO DETERMINE WHAT WENT WRONG?

 When you go to a sports injury expert, they will do a detailed assessment by asking questions about your injury.

 He will ask about your medical history and any previous injuries incurred to your shoulders.
-Keep in mind, going to a therapist is very important to locate your injury and to receive a full and correct assessment of your impingement.
+Keep in mind, that going to a therapist is very important to locate your injury and to receive a full and correct assessment of your impingement.

 The therapist will look and feel around your shoulder, trying to locate your points of pain.
-He will also look for changes in your skin temperature and for places with muscular tightness.

-Afterwards, the therapist might want you to move your hands to see the range of motion on your shoulders.
+Afterward, the therapist might want you to move your hands to see the range of motion on your shoulders.

-He or she will try to locate for any muscle weakness while comparing your normal arm to the injured one.
-You will be the best judge as to what is okay and what is not.
+ou will be the best judge as to what is okay and what is not.
 Let he or she know what you are feeling.

 TESTS THAT YOU CAN TAKE:

-There are different kinds of tests that a therapist/ sports professional will ask you to take in order to complete your assessment.
-A few of them are listed below for informational purposes.
+There are different kinds of tests that a therapist/ sports professional will ask you to take to complete your assessment.

 1. Empty Can—